Upgrade to the Bilingual Life: Russian for Beginners

 Russian is also the second most used language on the internet.
 Even if you never go to Russia, understanding the language will almost double your online world.
 This can be very lucrative for people in e-commerce looking to expand their online presence and reach more customers.
 If the stars are your destination, Russian is crucial for astronaut/cosmonaut collaboration; NASA requires all its astronauts to speak Russian.

-Learn Russian With Babbel
+Russian for Beginners With Babbel

 The best way to learn the Russian alphabet, and then to start accumulating words and sentences once you can read Russian, is through a multimedia approach that let’s you listen to the sounds of words as you read them.
 Because it integrates reading, listening, speaking and writing, Babbel’s online courses are the ideal learning experience for beginners.
 Step-by-step, we take you through the basics while you control the pace at which you learn, what to review and which themes and topics are relevant to you.
 Most lessons take ten minutes or less so it’s easy to find time to fit language learning into a busy schedule.